MostAwesomeDude/construct/docs/bitwise.rst

 Fields that do both
 ===================

-Most simple fields (such as Flag, Padding, Terminated, etc.) are ignorant to the granularity of the data they operate on.
+Some simple fields (such as Flag Padding Pass Terminated) are ignorant to the granularity of the data they operate on.
 The actual granularity depends on the enclosing layers.
+Same applies to classes that are wrappers or adapters like Enum EnumFlags.
+Those classes do not care about granularity because they dont interact with the stream, its their subcons.

-Here's a snippet of code that operates on bytes:
+Here's a snippet of a code that operates on bytes:

 >>> format = Struct(
 ...
 Padding(2),